LiuPeiP-CS/LiuPeipei.github.io/index.md

 ## Welcome to LiuPeiP's Page

+### Biography
+I am currently a Ph.D candidate in Institute of Information Engineering，Chinese Academy of Sciences studying on Information extraction and Threat Intelligence Analysis.
+In addition to that, I’m also interested in Visual Question Answering (VQA), Intelligent Robot.
+I earned my Master degree from joint-supervision of [Institute of Computing Technology](http://www.iie.ac.cn/) and [Shandong University of Science and Technology](https://www.sdust.edu.cn/), where I’m honored to have Professor [Shuqiang Jiang](http://vipl.ict.ac.cn/homepage/jsq/) as my academic advisor.
+I got my Bachelor’s degree from Shandong University of Science and Technology under the Professor [Qingtian Zeng](http://cise.sdust.edu.cn/home/Page/teacher_detail/catId/30/id/107.html) and [Peng Zhang](http://cise.sdust.edu.cn/home/page/details/catId/85/id/206.html), where I participated in several mathematic competitions.

 You can use the [editor on GitHub](https://github.com/LiuPeiP-CS/LiuPeiP.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.